In this post, we’ll show you how to monitor the status of your MongoDB servers using Studio 3T’s Server Status Charts feature. Try it today.

 Total Network Traffic Cumulative The total number of bytes that reflects the amount of network traffic received by and sent from this database. |

-More detailed information about the counters the chart data are based upon can be found in the MongoDB documentation.
+You can find more detailed information about the counters used in the chart data in the MongoDB documentation.